dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Return an Array

-ArrayformulasareoneofExcel’smostpowerfulfeatures.Ifyou’refamiliarwitharray formulas, you’ll be happy to know that you can create VBA functions that return an array.
+ArrayformulasareoneofExcel'smostpowerfulfeatures.Ifyou'refamiliarwitharray formulas, you'll be happy to know that you can create VBA functions that return an array.

 348    PART 5  Putting It All Together